na4zm/Yorha-GameLibrary/README.md

 ---

-## 🤝 Contributing
+## Contributing

-Pull requests are welcome!
-Please open an issue first to discuss any significant changes.
+Pull requests are not welcome! this is a mini-Project for college and it is complete and no further update is not in work.

 ---